DouglasFuelber/devfreela/README.md

 # devfreela
-REST API for managing products and their evaluations of an e-Commerce
+REST API for freelancers work in projects registered by clients